JuliaMusic/MusicXML.jl/README.md

 using MusicXML

 # Reads musicxml file and then extracts the data, builds all the types and stores them in proper format.
-doc = readmusicxml(joinpath("examples", "musescore.musicxml"))
+scorepartwise = readmusicxml( "musescore.musicxml")

 # Example 1:
 # Prints Each instrument name and then the pitches

 # Extracting each instrument information
-scprts = doc.scorepartwise.partlist.scoreparts
+scprts = scorepartwise.partlist.scoreparts

 # Extracting parts
-prts = doc.scorepartwise.parts
+prts = scorepartwise.parts

 # Extracting each part
 for prt in prts